jgm/pandoc/doc/lua-filters.md

 Some pandoc functions have been made available in lua:

+- `walk_block` and `walk_inline` allow filters to be applied
+  inside specific block or inline elements.
 - `read` allows filters to parse strings into pandoc documents
 - `pipe` runs an external command with input from and output to strings